 Special event permit applications should be referred to the Caucus.
 As indicated in the commercial section of this plan (V.), the Caucus supports County special-event regulations, which include:

-Prohibiting noise levels that exceed 60dB at the property line after 11pm.
+Prohibiting noise levels that exceed50dB at the property line after 11pm at night and 55dB during the day.

+.
 Providing notice of the event to neighbors well prior to the event.

 Timely response to neighbor’s complaints